Stevenfavour/Linuxfundametal0/README11.md

 IAM policies define the permissions granted to IAM roles and users, specifying which AWS resources they can access and what actions they can take.
 They are essential for maintaining security and controlling access to AWS resources, ensuring that only authorized actions are performed by users and roles within your AWS account.

-## Steps invoolved in creating custom IAM policy for User and User group for a specific role within an organization.
+## Steps involved in creating a custom IAM policy for Users and User group for a specific role within an organization.

 ## Part 1

 The goal is to create an IAM policy that grants full access to EC2.
 Create an IAM user named Eric and attach the EC2 access policy to him.

-Navigate into the AWS management console and locate IAM services dashboard.
+Navigate to the AWS management console and locate IAM services dashboard.

 ![](./Img11/A.png)